joni0108/astro-template/README.md

 - [x] - React for dynamic components/astro islands
 - [x] - Husky for pre-commit testing and prettier formatting before commiting to branch
 - [x] - Folder structure

+## Installation
+1. Create a repository using this template.
+2. Clone your repository.
+3. Read the `..todo`` file to see what steps you must do.

 ## Common Errors